Cherokee Nation: Tribal heritage groups

 Many groups have sought recognition by the federal government as Cherokee tribes, but today there are only three groups so recognized.
 Cherokee Nation spokesman Mike Miller has said that some groups, which he calls Cherokee Heritage Groups, are encouraged.
 Others have created controversy by their attempts to gain economically through their claims to be Cherokee.
 The three federally recognized groups say that only they have the legal right to present themselves as Cherokee Indian Tribes.

-Prior to 1975, the Texas Cherokees and Associate Bands-Mount Tabor Indian Community (TCAB-MTIC) were considered a part of the Cherokee Nation, as reflected in briefs filed before the Indian Claims Commission.
-While W.W.
-Keeler served as Chief of the Cherokee Nation, he also was Chairman of the TCAB Executive Committee.
-The TCAB was formed as a political organization in 1871 by William Penn Adair and Clement Neely Vann, for descendants of the Texas Cherokees and the Mount Tabor Community.
-They wanted to gain redress from treaty violations, stemming from the Treaty of Bowles Village of 1836.

-Following the Cherokee Nation's 1976 ratification of their 1975 constitution, it excluded from tribal citizenship those Mount Tabor descendants whose ancestors had remained a part of the physical Mount Tabor Indian Community in Rusk County, Texas.
-This was based on their ancestors not having been recorded on the Final Rolls of the Five Civilized Tribes, as documented by the US government.
-The Mount Tabor Indian Community does not consider itself to be a Cherokee tribe and only recognizes the three federally recognized Cherokee groups as legitimate "Cherokee tribes".
-Although the founding families were Cherokee by blood from 1850 and into contemporary periods the community has evolved into a distinct multitribal band with large percentages of Yowani Choctaw, Chickasaw and Muscogee Creek Indians.
 The Mount Tabor Indian Community was recognized as a tribe by the State of Texas in 2017.
-Cherokee descendants of the Mount Tabor Indian Community must trace lineal descent from one or more of the six progenitor families.
+Cherokee descendants must trace lineal descent from one or more of the six progenitor families.
 All citizens of the Cherokee Nation must be original enrollees or descendants of original enrollees listed on the Dawes Commission Rolls.

 Economy

 The Cherokee Nation controls Cherokee Nation Businesses, a holding company which owns companies in gaming, construction, aerospace and defense, manufacturing, technology, real estate, and healthcare industries.
 The Nation also operates its own housing authority and issues Tribal vehicle and boat tags.
 The Cherokee Nation's estimated annual economic impact is $1.06 billion on the state's economy, $401 million in salaries, and supports 13,527 Cherokee and non-Cherokee jobs.